JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 ### Create the Exercise Folder with the source code and frontend

-Create a folder with the folder name as "exercise_id" at the location from repository root : "exercises/static/exercises".
+Create a folder with the folder name as "exercise_id" at the location from repository root : "exercises".

-Inside that folder create 2 new ones with the following names:
+Inside that folder create 2 or more new ones with the following names:

 - `<language>_template`: the available languages are `python` and `cpp`.
+One for each supported language.
 - `frontend`

+You may add a teaser to the exercise by creating a file called `teaser.png` using a 9/10 aspect ratio.

 #### Source code: inside `python_template`